Somatic Trauma Healing Therapy — Release What Talk Therapy Couldn't Reach

 • what hasn’t resolved

-• what type of trauma healing approach fits you
+• whether a somatic trauma healing approach fits you

 • what realistic next steps look like